Introducing GCxN

 GCxN 2024 Year in Review

 2024 was a year marked by innovation and growth, made possible through an expanded agreement between Shell and NREL.
 For the first time, GCxN is offering strategic awards for competitively selected Channel Partners to undertake initiatives that advance shared priorities.
-We have also coalesced a global network of entrepreneurial support organizations to help promising startups—regardless of location—obtain funding, connections, and market access necessary to encourage their success.
-Read more in the GCxN Year in Review.
+The program is also forming a global network of entrepreneurial support organizations to help promising startups—regardless of location—obtain funding, connections, and market access necessary to encourage their success.

 GCxN News